-Over the last half a century or so, both brick-and-mortar and online casinos have introduced a host of side bets to their blackjack tables in an effort to attract more players and their action.
-What many unsuspecting patrons don’t know is that these side wagers also aim at improving the casinos’ margins, generating more long-term profits for the house.
+Over the last half century or so, both brick-and-mortar and online casinos have introduced a host of side bets to their blackjack tables in an effort to attract more players and their betting action.
+What many unsuspecting patrons don’t know is that these side wagers are also designed to improve the casinos’ margins, generating more long-term profits for the house.

-In the following article, SuperCasinoSites explores the different side-bet options in blackjack, explaining their structure and how much they pay.
-We also take a look at these wagers’ theoretical return percentages and how they measure up against bets made in the base game.
+In the following article, SuperCasinoSites explores the different side-bet options in blackjack, explaining their structure and payouts.
+We also examine these wagers’ theoretical return percentages and how they measure up against bets made in the base game.

 Side bets in blackjack are additional wagers players can make during the base game.
 They usually involve guessing what cards the dealer or the player will receive.
 In some instances, payouts are also awarded when the first two cards of the player and the dealer’s upcard form specific three-card poker hands.

-It is important to understand these are entirely separate wagers and as such, they are settled independently from your original stake.
+It is important to understand that these are entirely separate wagers and, as such, they are settled independently of your original stake.
 They bear no relation to your odds of winning your main wager.
-Side bets must be posted at the start of a round before anyone has received their cards.
-They are settled immediately after the initial deal before players have made any playing decisions.
+Side bets must be placed at the start of a round, before any cards have been dealt.
+They are settled immediately after the initial deal, before players make any playing decisions.

 Another distinctive trait of side bets is that they offer significantly higher returns than the winning wagers in the main game.
 They require you to put a very small amount at stake, typically no more than a dollar.

-Rather than paying even money like most other successful bets in blackjack, side bets could potentially earn you many times your stake depending on their probability of winning.
+Rather than paying even money like most other successful bets in blackjack, side bets can potentially earn you many times your stake, depending on their probability of winning.
 In some cases, players can pocket payouts of up to 2,000 to 1.
 Not a bad return for a $1 wager, right?

-With that in mind, we recommend players to experiment with these exciting wagers only occasionally and in moderation.
-Side bets yield considerably higher house edges and can quickly drain your bankroll if you are not careful.
+With that in mind, we recommend that players experiment with these exciting wagers only occasionally and in moderation.
+Side bets carry considerably higher house edges and can quickly drain your bankroll if you are not careful.

-Their outcomes have extremely long odds of winning and are based entirely on chance, although it is possible to exploit them to your advantage if you count cards.
-Card counting will enable you to identify the situations when certain side bets stand higher chances of winning due to the shoe’s changed composition.
+These bets come with extremely long odds and are based entirely on chance, although it is possible to exploit them to your advantage if you count cards.
+Card counting enables you to identify situations when certain side bets have better chances of winning because of the shoe’s changed composition.

 Blackjack Rules and Moves Explained